KavarodB/ScholarHive/README.md

 ```npm
 sudo apt install npm
 ```
-And check the version again to verify a successful installation.
+Mind no warnings or errors after the installation just check the npm version to verify a successful installation.
 ```npm
 npm --version
 ```
-it should output something like this:
+it should output something this or a greater version:
 ```npm
 8.5.5
 ```
-or greater.

 For Mac and Windows check the links below:
 1. [Windows](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#windows)